briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

             other such methods to prevent storm water from coming into contact with contaminated materials.

+                The <abbr title="Stormwater Pollution Prevention
-                The SWP3 must include methods to minimize the exposure of building materials, building products, construction wastes,
-                trash, landscape materials, fertilizers, pesticides, herbicides,
+                Plan">SWP3</abbr> must include methods to minimize the exposure of building materials, building products, construction wastes, trash, landscape materials, fertilizers, pesticides, herbicides,
                 detergents, and sanitary waste to precipitation, stormwater runoff, and snow melt.
-The SWP3 shall include measures to prevent and respond to chemical spills and leaks.
+The <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> shall include measures to prevent and respond to chemical spills and leaks.
 Applicants may also reference the existence of other plans (i.e., Spill Prevention Control and Countermeasure (SPCC) plans, spill control programs, Safety Response Plans, etc.) provided that such plan addresses this requirement and a copy of such plan is maintained on site.

-6. _(f)_ **Compliance with Other Requirements.** The SWP3 shall be consistent with applicable State and/or local waste disposal, sanitary sewer, or septic system regulations, including provisions prohibiting waste disposal by open burning, and shall provide for the proper disposal of contaminated soils located within the development area.
+6. _(f)_ **Compliance with Other Requirements.** The <abbr title="Stormwater
+Pollution Prevention Plan">SWP3</abbr> shall be consistent with applicable State and/or local waste disposal, sanitary sewer, or septic system regulations, including provisions prohibiting waste disposal by open burning, and shall provide for the proper disposal of contaminated soils located within the development area.

 7. _(g)_ **Trench and Ground Water Control.** There shall be no sediment-laden or turbid discharges to water resources or wetlands resulting from dewatering